 3.Enhances Yield and Structure

-UV lamp not only improves quality but also optimizes yield and structure.
+ultraviolet lamp for plants not only improves quality but also optimizes yield and structure.

 Studies show UV-B reduces internode length in grapes, resulting in better yield and appearance.
 The fruits become denser, with thicker skins and higher harvest weight.